If you are married to a U.S. citizen or a lawful permanent resident, you can apply for a green card.

 Your spouse’s petition must include your I-94 documentation.
 Your I-94 is a document from the U.S. Customs and Border Patrol that proves your lawful admissions into the U.S. after trips abroad.
 You can get copies of your I-94 travel history from the U.S. Customs and Border Patrol website.

-What You Must Provide
+The Documents You (the Non-Citizen Applicant) Must Provide

 The Form I-485 Application to Register Permanent Residence or Adjust Status is your main green card application.
 With your application, you must submit many documents including: